FelixOnline/v2/content/articles/2017-2-7-kings-lecturer-apologises-for-offending-somali-community.md

 “Research on individual differences variables, such as personality, inevitably entails addressing sensitive topics and scientists should be at liberty to address challenging scientific questions.
 I now realise that such discussions of data need to be conducted with extra care and context.”

-In the original tweets, Perkins shared a statistic of “danish data suggesting that welfare benefits taste sweeter to some cultures than others” and he defended Trump’s Muslim Ban saying it “makes sense in human capital terms: people from the banned nations tend to be over\-represented in crime and unemployement \[sic\] stats”.
+In the original tweets, Perkins shared a statistic of “danish data suggesting that welfare benefits taste sweeter to some cultures than others” and he defended Trump’s Muslim Ban saying it “makes sense in human capital terms: people from the banned nations tend to be over-represented in crime and unemployement [sic] stats”.

-His social media use came under fire not only because of it’s anti\-immigration and particularly anti\-Somali rhetoric but also due to his pseudoscientific arguments.
-Felix found the  research ‘cited’ to be either unrelated to the argument presented or unreliable, having undergone a dubious at best ‘peer\-review’ process.
+His social media use came under fire not only because of it’s anti-immigration and particularly anti-Somali rhetoric but also due to his pseudoscientific arguments.
+Felix found the  research ‘cited’ to be either unrelated to the argument presented or unreliable, having undergone a dubious at best ‘peer-review’ process.

 The tweets eventually resulted in a condemning statement from King’s Intersectional Feminist Society and a subsequent petition from King’s Somali Society demanding a “formal apology”.